Professor Mike Clarke discusses the Ecological Illiteracy Crisis on La Trobe University Big Fat Ideas

 The Ecological Illiteracy Crisis

-On October 20th, La Trobe University will host a symposium on genomics and Animal Conservation, featuring speakers from around Australia and overseas.
+On October 20th 2017, La Trobe University hosted a symposium on genomics and Animal Conservation, featuring speakers from around Australia and overseas.
 See flyer for details.

 Other research news and seminars

 Do animals sleep like people?
 Do snails sleep in their shells?